 Helpful tip: To get an idea of the outdoor grill temperature, attach an oven thermometer to the inside of the grill lid on your gas grill.
 For a charcoal grill, an infrared thermometer or surface thermometer are great tools to have.

 And guess what?
-Any stovetop or oven cast iron skillet recipe can be made on the grill so if you have a favorite cast iron recipe that you want to try out in the grill, fire it up and go for it (these tips apply to either a charcoal grill or gas grill).
+Any stovetop or oven cast iron skillet recipe can be made on the grill in the frying pan so if you have a favorite cast iron recipe that you want to try out in the grill, fire it up and go for it (these tips apply to either a charcoal grill or gas grill).

 You won't have to worry about a messy kitchen or missing out on all the outside fun!
 Check out our list of reasons why your cast iron skillet and grill having been longing to be best buds.

 Who doesn't love firing up the grill?
 Of course you can make delicious hamburgers with perfect grill marks the traditional way by placing them directly on the grill grates, but to get an even better sear and crust on the meat, try placing them on a well seasoned cast iron skillet first and then place on the grill.
 This also applies to steak, hot dogs, and grilled chicken.

 The best part is you won't have to worry about the grease and fatty juices catching on fire, other grease flare-ups, or setting off a fire alarm because your trusty cast iron skillet can prevent that from happening!
 By placing your cast iron skillet directly on the grill, you'll get the perfect sear and you won't loose any of those tasty juices dripping from the meat.
 All of that flavor will be sitting right in the cast iron pan.
 And if you really can't let go of those grill marks, simply sear on the grill's surface and move to the pan for basting.